adv0r/mtgox-api-v2-java/README.md

-#Bitcoin trading using Mt.Gox API v2
+#Trading  Bitcoins using Mt.Gox API v2
 It is a simple java client that uses the new Mt.Gox API (V2).
 The API are not well documented and this libraries are still unstable.
 I must say thank you to nitrous which is putting effort in documenting the v2 [here](https://bitbucket.org/nitrous/mtgox-api/overview).

 Disclaimer:  **This codebase is under development.
 Use it at your own risk**